iliketomakestuff/ChristmasTreeLightGame/README.md

 *  This is PROTOTYPE code, not meant to be fully optimized or even correct.
 *  I tried to leave comments for a while, then ran out of time.
 *
-*  We cannot provide any support for this code, but feel free to use it as a */
+*  We cannot provide any support for this code, but feel free to use it as is */